 however, the fresh baguette that was delivered next morning was

 Our last overnight was at a small

-motorhome campsite at Marck, just outside Calais.
+motorhome campsite at Marck, now closed, just outside Calais.
 It was adjacent to

 a big sports centre and not more than a 100 metres from a very good